samiulbari46/ExerTwin-T1D/README.md

-# PHYT1D — Physiological Twin for Type 1 Diabetes
+# ExerTwin-T1D — Exercise-aware Digital Twin for Type 1 Diabetes

 **An exercise-aware digital twin framework for personalised glucose dynamics identification and simulation.**